15 STEPS TO MAKE A PERFECT BUSINESS PLAN?

 The next prime step of a business plan is to define our products/services which we are going to offer to our customers. products and services are closely aligned.
 The strength of every business is based on the demand and supply of products and services which we offer to the customers.

-- Products a tangible item to the customers for acquisition or consumption against payment.
+- Products tangible items to the customers for acquisition or consumption against payment.

 - Service is an intangible item, which serves the customers against payment.